 - Under Armour executives need Cyber Incident Planning & Response Training.

 - Useful links & more information

 The compromised data consisted of

 - users email addresses,

 - hashed passwords, (hashed with the bcrypt hashing function to obscure them)

-The company issued a PR statement and a FAQ page, both at the bottom of the page.
+The company issued a FAQ page, both at the bottom of the page.

 The response from Under Armour is, at best, poor and half baked (couldn’t think of any fitness related puns here) In this context there are only two truths, namely: